cilginc/cilginOS/README.md

 - [ ] swww not works when autostart
 - [ ] gtk theme config's are still not working
 - [ ] polkit is not working
+- [x] Add themes and icons to /usr/share/icons/ and /usr/share/themes/ instead of user directory

 # TODO